sungjuGit/PyTorch-and-Vision-for-Raspberry-Pi-4B/README.md

 Wheel files for installing Pytorch 1.4.0 and Pytorch version 0.5.0 on Raspberry Pi 4B

-To install (assuming all the ependenies have already been installed)
+To install (assuming all the dependencies have already been installed)

     sudo pip3 install xxxx.whl